 King Kahuna Beanbags are manufactured to the highest quality and safety standards.
 To ensure your bag leads a long and happy life here’s a couple of helpful hints:

 - Avoid unnecessary rough treatment including jumping into your bean bag

 - Maintain the level of filling with King Kahuna DOUBLE STRENGTH - DOUBLE DENSITY™ bean bag beans iIf unavailable you may fill with regular beans available from most major department stores)

 - A bean bag is not a flotation device, so please don't try swimming with it

 King Kahuna Guarantee

 All King Kahuna beanbags are hand made to ACCC standards and double stitched with nylon bonded threads.
 Only the highest quality materials are used.
 Our one year guarantee covers the unlikely advent of faulty material or workmanship but excludes misuse, neglect and standard wear and tear.
 Proof of purchase is required.
-For safety information and further information about your one year guarantee feel free to visit the King Kahuna Guarantee page.
+For safety information and further information about our Three Year guarantee please visit the King Kahuna Guarantee page.

 Child Proof Zips

 Tabs have been removed to prevent children opening the bag.
 To Open: insert paper clip, safety pin, etc. into hole on side of zipper head, there is a small bar in there, (the locking mechanism) the pin must be under it, then gently lift and slide open.
 If the zip doesn’t move freely DO NOT FORCE, reinsert pin and try again.
 NEVER USE PLIERS: Forcing of the zip by hand or using any other implement other than prescribed method will void the guarantee.
 All zips are checked at time of manufacture.